bivek-shrestha/SQL_DBA_Project/README.md

 Create a simple database using MySQL, perform basic configuration settings, emphasize user management, and demonstrate basic schema design.

 ### Introduction
-In this project I have setup a simple database using MySQL, emphasizing user management and implementing basic schema design as required.
+In this project I have setup a simple database using MySQL, emphasizing user management and implementing basic schema design as required.  <br>
 The tasks include installing MySQL, creating a user, defining tables, establishing relationships, and executing SQL commands.

 ## Prerequisites